ETS-PoliTO/esp32-sniffer/README.md

 - MAC of the smartphone that has sent the request
 - SSID of the wifi to which the request is sent
-- The timestamp on which the request is sent
+- The timestamp when the request is sent
 - RSSI
 - Sequence Number
 - HT Capabilities Info